top of page

 The OCS Child Safety Group Founder, Jennifer Richards visited the area just two times, and captured the video below.
 She was only exposed to inhalation of the blowing slag dust for approximately 30 minutes total, but her lungs burned so bad for the three days after that she will not likely be returning to the site, especially considering the study that showed rats got lung tumors after just a single exposure to the lungs of copper slag dust.
 If you are a citizen who has videos, pictures or other documentation of slag dust blowing, slag dust accumulation on your business or property, please email them to sedonahotyoga@hotmail.com and we will include them in future videos to inform the public.

 Our local "dust" is comprised mostly of caliche, is white to blonde in color and is not magnetic.
 The slag dust is primarily Iron (with aluminum, arsenic, barium, and other elements) is dark black and is highly magnetic.
-The only point source for black magnetic dust identified in Cottonwood is from the slag crushing operation and as a result, Residents can do simple tests at home with a magnet to see if likely slag contamination has occurred in or around their homes and can express their concerns to the Mayor and Planning and Zoning and demand the contamination stop and remediation of the contamination be implemented.
+The only point source for prolific black magnetic dust identified in Cottonwood is from the slag crushing operation and as a result, Residents can do simple tests at home with a magnet to see if likely slag contamination has occurred in or around their homes and can express their concerns to the Mayor, ADEQ, and Planning and Zoning Commission.
+Note: if you know of another source for strongly magnetic black dust in Cottonwood, we would love to hear any other potential sources for this type of dust.

 What can we do now??